 We have a number of services designed to make library services accessible for everybody.

 - any format (including Braille) can be ordered

-- free internet and email with speech, large text and adaptable furniture at all libraries
+- free internet, free wifi and email with speech, large text and adaptable furniture at all libraries

 - DVDs can be borrowed free of charge by people with visual or hearing impairment, or those who are housebound.
 Up to four DVDs may be borrowed at any one time

 If you are unable to visit your library due to temporary or permanent disability and have no one who can call in for you, simply contact the library and ask about our home library service.
 Most libraries have a number of volunteers, themselves regular library users.
 They will call on you at your home, initially with a member of the library staff to discuss your requirements.
 The volunteer will then agree with you the frequency of visits and the number of books/discs that you would like.
 If you need additional help or information between visits, the library staff will always be happy to help you if you telephone them.

 If you would like to use this service or know of someone else who would benefit from it, or if you would like to know how to become a volunteer, please contact your local library.Is there anything wrong with this page?